0sc4rL0pez/elecciones2023-arg/README.md

 There are more details in https://www.instagram.com/oscar_ds.py/

-You alse can check the visualization app i created: https://elecciones2023-arg-fjxjkx2vnfgdtz3spqoy2q.streamlit.app/
+You alse can check the visualization app I created: https://elecciones2023-arg-fjxjkx2vnfgdtz3spqoy2q.streamlit.app/

 IMPORTANT: It is crucial to have basic knowledge of how elections work here in Argentina, so I recommend doing a little research